 Roof Rack - If you are going to the lake for the weekend and plan on using your board a lot you might not want to pump it up every single time you go out.
 You can purchase a soft roof rack like the FCS Premium SUP Single Soft Racks to make your life a little easier.
 This rack holds two boards easily.

-Electric Pump - If you are not psyched on pumping up your board by hand, you can purchase a battery powered air pump for inflating your board like the Newport Vessels 12V Electric Pump.
+Electric Pump - If you are not psyched on pumping up your board by hand, you can purchase a battery powered air pump for inflating your board.
+We used Sevlor Pump for this review.
+It's a little slow and finicky but got the job done and has an accurate guage.

 What Are the General Stand Up Paddle Boarding Rules on the Water?